v-finance/camelot/doc/sphinx/source/cep/actions_new.rst

   * :class:`camelot.view.action_steps.NewObject`, to request the user to fill in a new form for an object of a specified class.
 This will return such a new object or None if the user canceled the operation.
-  * :class:`camelot.view.action_steps.select_file.SelectFile`, to request to select an existing file to process or a new file to save information.
+  * :class:`camelot.view.action_steps.select_file.SelectOpenFile`, to request
+    to select an existing file to process or a new file to save information.

 States and Modes
 ================